Instellate/CassandraDriver/CassandraDriver.Generators/README.md

-# Source generators
+# CassandraDriver.Generators

-Stuff related to source generation
+A bunch of generators for usage in CassandraDriver.
+Mainly related generating code for deserialising the raw `Row` type into a class.